After a revelation in March 2019, we took a look into narcissistic personality disorders (NPDs) for answers. We soon came across covert narcissism.

 Most will react angrily if you confront them about the issue.
 They’ll desperately attempt to cover up the reality at whatever cost, viewing your accusations as traitorous or libelous.

-But in an age of narcissism where this deplorable personality trait is leading to global calamity, it’s essential to be aware of it.
+But in an age of narcissism where this deplorable personality trait is leading to numerous global disasters, it’s essential to be aware of it.